Skip to content

 Amplitude Sets the amplitude scaling factor of the given AWG channel.
 The amplitude is dimensionless scaling factor applied to the digital signal.

-Enable Indicates the routing of the AWG signal (row) to the Wave output or to the digital mixer input (column).
+Signal path enabled Indicates the routing of the AWG signal (row) to the Wave output or to the digital mixer input (column).

 Signal string Indicates which signals are combined to generate the output wave.